aheber/ObjectAgnosticLightingComponent/README.md

     },
 ```

-With all of this in place you should be able to refresh the Account or Case page and see _Name_ replaced with Account Name or Case Number automatically.
+With all of this in place you should be able to refresh the Account or Case page and see _Name_ text replaced with Account Name or Case Number automatically.
 You could even go and change your language and see the label for the field change.

   <details><summary>Full Component</summary>
 <p>